-Selecting the "Readings" tab within the tab bar allows you to view the sensor's data history as time stamped data.
+Selecting the Readings Tab within the tab bar allows you to view the sensor's data history as time stamped data.

-On the far right of the sensor history data is a cloud icon.
-Selecting this icon will export an excel file for your sensor into your download folder.
+• On the far right of the Sensor History Data is a cloud icon. () Selecting this icon will export an Excel file for your sensor into your download folder.

 Note: Make sure you have the date range for the data you need input in the "From" and "To" text boxes.
-This will be the most recent week by default.
+This will be the previous day by default.
 Only the first 2,500 entries in the selected date range will be exported.